 It’s no surprise that we love menswear, and the reasons are countless.
-For example, there are so many niches from ivy style to tailoring and vintage milsurp; you can even mix and match to your heart’s content.
+For example, there are so many distinct niches like ivy style, Italian tailoring and vintage milsurp; you can even mix and match these to your heart’s content.
 On the psychological side, it’s been reported many times that dressing well (not necessarily more formally) makes you more confident.
 And we definitely like to look good.
 In any case, menswear a pretty great hobby that can involve many parts of your life, resulting in crafting personal style to having a profound effect on your surroundings.
 However, this definitely comes with a few caveats.

 Trust me, your wallet, closet, and your style will thank you for it.